AUGMXNT/perfi/README.md

 ```

 ## Requirements
-You should be familiar with and have [Python](https://www.python.org/) (3.9-3.11).
+You should be familiar with and have [Python](https://www.python.org/) (3.10-3.11).
 We have now switched to [PEP 621](https://peps.python.org/pep-0621/) for dependency management and recommend using `uv` for management:

-*NOTE*: Python 3.12+ is not compatible due to a known issue with selenium-wire
+*NOTE*: Python 3.12+ is not supported while we still depend on selenium-wire

 We won't be providing any support for setting up your software environment, but recommend using an advanced LLM like Claude Sonnet 3.5 with grounding (loading files, search) for support.